Saint Louis Exposition

 The Saint Louis Exposition or St. Louis Expo was a series of annual agricultural and technical fairs held in St. Louis' Fairgrounds Park, from the 1850s to 1902.
 In 1904, the Louisiana Purchase Exposition, a major World's Fair, was held in St. Louis, Missouri.
-The annual agricultural/technical exposition was not held in 1903-4, and ceased after the World's Fair.
+Due to the 1904 St. Louis World's Fair, this fair was not held in 1903 or 1904 and ceased after the World's Fair.
 Memorabilia from the annual St. Louis Expositions are sometimes confused with 1904 World's Fair memorabilia on auction websites.

-History
+St. Louis Agricultural and Mechanical Association

-In 1855 a group of St. Louisans founded the "St. Louis Agricultural and Mechanical Association," which held annual fairs starting in 1856.
+In 1855, a group of St. Louisans founded the "St. Louis Agricultural and Mechanical Association," which held annual fairs starting in 1856.
 Prominent citizens founded the association, which was not intended to pay dividends.
 All profits were to expand and beautify the fairgrounds.

+The first officers were President J. R. Barrett, Vice Presidents T. Grimsley, A. Harper, and Henry Clay Hart; Treasurer H. S. Turner; General Agent and Recording Secretary G. O. Kalb; and Corresponding Secretary O. W. Collett.
+Other founding members included Andrew Harper, Thos.
+T. Janaury, John Withnell, Frederick Dings, James M. Hughes, Henry S. Turner, Charles L. Hunt, John M. Chambers, Henry T. Blow and Normal J. Coleman.